Azure/bicep-registry-modules/avm/ptn/deployment-script/import-image-to-acr/README.md

 ### Parameter: `managedIdentityName`

 Name of the Managed Identity resource to create.
-Optional if `useExistingManagedIdentity` is `true`.
+Required if `useExistingManagedIdentity` is `true`.
 Defaults to `id-ContainerRegistryImport`.

 - Required: No
 - Type: string